Reposted from EASY-LASER® blog

 WHY WAS THE DECISION TAKEN TO ACQUIRE LASER INSTRUMENTS?

 The equipment was principally procured in order to quality-assure and guarantee that all machine units are installed correctly with regard to the alignment of the stands hole center to hole center, as well as with regard to their squareness and parallelism.
 Previous measurement methods such as cross-measurement and measurement using specially manufactured tools must be replaced to achieve a better method of handling and documenting measurement results.
-We also considered that the equipment can provide us with the possibility in future of measuring the entire machine line.
-Many of the machine components are large and heavy, and require a mobile measurement system.
+We also considered that the equipment can provide us with the possibility in the future of measuring the entire machine line.
+Many of the machine components are large and heavy and require a mobile measurement system.